a02387274/BIOL3070-Gagner/Final_RMarkdown_Mason_Gagner.md

 <!--Fill in here, including overview of procedure and methods used for this project.
 -->

-Two analyses were performed to evaluate the significance of vaccination on IMR.
+Original data came from WHO data bases containing information from major regions such as African, Eastern Mediterranean, European, Americas, South-East Asia, and the Western Pacific.
+This is a correlation study so the differences between the groups was compared.
+From the reported data, two analyses were performed to evaluate the significance of vaccination on IMR.
 The first analysis provides a visual assessment of the raw data for both groups across time.
 Trends are easily visible using the 1974-2024 data, and the overall difference between the two groups is